wescaetano/wescaetano/README.md

 <samp> I'm Weslley Caetano, a Brazilian 🇧🇷 who's passionate about solving problems and building creative solutions through technology.
 In my free time, I like diving into JRPGs like Final Fantasy and Chrono Trigger.
 I also enjoy playing soccer with my friends and spending time with my family to relax and recharge.

 <samp>I'm currently studying Systems Analysis and Development, which has provided me the opportunity to enhance my programming skills.
-Recently, I've been focusing on Spring Boot in Java and aim to build secure and robust systems with it.
+Recently, I've been focusing on .Net in C# and aim to build secure and robust systems with it.
 </samp>